bracesoftware/DETUtils-Old/d_commands.md

 ### UPDATED!

 Roles are now **command flags**.
 Despite the fact that code syntax above is still supported, it's still marked as outdated since I am not updating those methods anymore, this is the new updated decorator command type.
-Note that the other documentation (without code and new keywords) for this feature is still valid.
+Note that the other documentation (without the code examples and new - old in this case - keywords) for this feature is still valid.

 How you SHOULD do it from now on: